Beside the Mountain

 Instructions

-• Ground the hemp hearts in the blender or food processor until it looks simliar to the texture and size of large sand.
+• Ground the hemp hearts in the blender or food processor until they look similar to the texture and size of large sand.

-• In a small sauce pan melt the chocolate with the coconut oil over medium heat, stirring constantly so it doesn’t burn.
-Using a spatula cover the bars evenly with chocolate.
+• In a small saucepan, melt the chocolate chips with the coconut oil over medium-low heat, stirring constantly so it doesn’t burn.
+Using a spatula, cover the bars evenly with chocolate.
 Sprinkle on the sea salt and rose petals as desired.

-• Let the bars sit in the fridge for 30 minutes and then cut into 16 squares.
-Keep cool - store in the fridge or the freezer until eating.
+• Let the bars sit in the fridge for 30 minutes and then use a hot knife to cut into 16 bars.
+Store these bars in the fridge or the freezer until eating (I like eating them frozen).

 Notes